By contributing columnist, Hank Coleman

 |Automated Tax-Loss Harvesting||X|

-Here’s what you need to know about the differences between robo-advisors that manage your investment portfolio automatically thanks to algorithms and proprietary software and traditional financial advisors.
+Here’s what you need to know about the differences between investing with a robo-advisor and traditional financial advisors.

 One of the biggest benefits to robo-advisors is the cost.
 In comparison with traditional financial advisors, most robo’s fees are quite low.
-And, your investments’ costs have a direct impact on your performance as more of your money goes into your investments not paying for advisory fees.
+And, your investment costs have a direct impact on your performance as more of your money goes into your investments not paying for advisory fees.

-Traditional financial advisors typically charge 1% or more of the value of your investment portfolio just to manage your investments and provide financial information and support.
+Traditional financial advisors typically charge 1% or more of the value of your investment portfolio to manage your investments and provide financial information and support.
 You may also pay transaction and other fees on top of the 1% management charge.

 So, if you had $1 million invested with a traditional financial advisor, you might pay $10,000 annually in management fees.
-That can quickly add up over the long term.
-Most robo-advisors on the other hand charge less than 1%.
+That adds up over the long term.
+On the other hand digital investment managers typically charge less than 1%.
 In fact, many robo-advisors have investment fees lower than 0.5% per year.
-Betterment charges a 0.25% fee for accounts up to $2,000,000 with no minimum investment amount when you open a Betterment Digital.
-That’s a $7,500 per year savings in our previous example.

 Most robo-advisors don’t provide much if any, direct contact with investors.
 So, if you have questions or want to pick up the phone and ask an advisor why the stock market is down, robo-advisors may not work for you.